GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/vm-migration/single-project/README.md

 # M4CE(v5) - Single Project

-This sample creates a simple M4CE (v5) environment deployed on a single [host project](https://cloud.google.com/migrate/compute-engine/docs/5.0/how-to/enable-services#identifying_your_host_project).
+This blueprint creates a simple M4CE (v5) environment deployed on a single [host project](https://cloud.google.com/migrate/compute-engine/docs/5.0/how-to/enable-services#identifying_your_host_project).

-The example is designed for quick tests or product demos where it is required to setup a simple and minimal M4CE (v5) environment.
+The blueprint is designed for quick tests or product demos where it is required to setup a simple and minimal M4CE (v5) environment.
 It also includes the IAM wiring needed to make such scenarios work.

 This is the high level diagram: